 Everyone wants to ensure that their machine vends cold beverages, especially during the warm summer months.
 In high humidity areas you may find some condensation building up on your vending machine.
 This can happen even if it is located in an air-conditioned building.
 You may see water leaking out from under your vending machine.
 We would like to offer you some ideas to check if your machine is having an issue with excess condensation and some solutions to help you fix the problem.
+You don’t always need to run out looking for new vending machines for sale.
+Chances are you can get to the bottom of the issue with a few quick checks.

 The primary causes of excess condensation are: